-A consortium of the National Gallery and the Bowes Museum has been awarded nine doctoral studentships over the next three years (three per year) as part of the the Arts and Humanities Research Council (AHRC) Collaborative Doctoral Partnership scheme.
-Each institution is able to offer studentships in partnership with higher education institutions, to enable students to study for a PhD at a UK university.
+A consortium of the National Gallery and the Bowes Museum has been awarded three doctoral studentships per year over four years as part of the Arts and Humanities Research Council (AHRC) Collaborative Doctoral Partnership scheme.
+Each institution is able to offer studentships in partnership with higher education institutions (HEIs), to enable students to study for a PhD at a UK university.

 The National Gallery and the Bowes Museum have substantial synergies in their research interests, which arise not only from the fact that they both hold significant collections of Old Master paintings, but also from shared interests in the research themes:

-- Art and Religion: This strand focuses on the iconography, functions and context of Christian art.
+- Art and Religion.
+This strand focuses on the iconography, functions, and context of Christian art.
 A high percentage of works in collections of Western European art are of religious subjects, nearly all of them Christian, reflecting the fact that, after classical antiquity, Christianity became the predominant power shaping European culture between the 13th and 19th centuries.
-The research addresses how and why these sacred works of art were made, to explore what they might have meant to their original viewers and to discover what they mean to beholders today.
+The research addresses how and why these sacred works of art were made in order to explore what they might have meant to their original viewers and to discover what they mean to beholders today.

-The consortium builds on these common interests that are shared between the National Gallery and the Bowes Museum, as well as more generally in many museums, galleries and Higher Education Institutions (HEIs).
+The consortium builds on these common interests that are shared between the National Gallery and the Bowes Museum as well as more generally in many museums, galleries, and HEIs.
 For the National Gallery, the consortium is also an important element in the Gallery’s national strategy.

-The specific themes above are not intended to be prescriptive but they serve as an effective expression of the consortium’s areas of interest, giving a framework for collaborations with HEIs and other research organisations, and for potential shared studentships.
+The specific themes above are not intended to be prescriptive but they serve as an effective expression of the consortium’s areas of interest, giving a framework for collaborations with HEIs and other research organisations, and for potential shared studentships within the consortium.
+For examples of current National Gallery doctoral studentships, see the Gallery's research partnerships.
 For more general information, find out about the scope of research at the National Gallery and the Bowes Museum.

-Each studentship will be jointly supervised by a member of the consortium partner’s staff and an academic from an HEI in the UK, as with the existing Collaborative Doctoral Awards (CDA) scheme.
+Each studentship will be jointly supervised by a member of the consortium partner’s staff and an academic from a UK HEI.
 The HEI administers the studentship, receiving funds from the AHRC for fees and to cover the student’s maintenance.
 The consortium partner provides additional financial support to cover travel and related costs in carrying out research.